Winter Clothes for Kids: Our Favorite Cold-Weather Layers

 1/4 Zip Fleece from Patagonia

-This cozy, lightweight fleece from Patagonia is made from all recycled materials and is dyed with a low-impact process and Fair Trade Certified™ sewn.
+This cozy, lightweight fleece from Patagonia is made from 100% recycled materials and is dyed using a low-impact process, and it is Fair Trade Certified™ sewn.

 This is the perfect insulating layer for cold days outdoors and can even be worn as an outer layer on dry days throughout the year.